Skip to content

 StateMachine

-A state machine consists of one or more states, which are reached through state transitions.
-At any given moment, only one state within a state machine is active, while all other states remain inactive.
+A state machine consists of one or more states connected by transitions.
+At any given time, exactly one state within the state machine is active, while all other states remain inactive.
+State transitions are triggered by events, guard conditions, or internal execution semantics defined by the model.

 new StateMachine {